DataDog/documentation/content/en/database_monitoring/troubleshooting.md

 {{< tabs >}}
 {{% tab "Postgres" %}}

-The Postgres setting `track_activity_query_size` indicates the maximum size of the SQL statement Postgres will store and make visible to the Agent.
+The Postgres setting `track_activity_query_size` indicates the maximum size of the SQL statement Postgres stores and makes visible to the Agent.
 By default, this value is 1024 bytes.
-Raising this value to 4096 will capture most queries for most workloads.
+Raising this value to 4096 captures most queries for most workloads.
 However, a higher value may be appropriate if your queries are complex or use long arrays.

 For example, the database will truncate a query with an array with many items such as: